IHeartMedia: September 11, 2001

 Following the September 11 attacks on New York and The Pentagon, radio stations circulated a list of songs that were deemed inappropriate for broadcast during the time of national mourning following the attacks.
 A small list was initially generated by the Clear Channel office on Thursday, September 13, 2001, though individual program directors added many of their own songs.
 A list containing about 150 songs was soon published on the Internet.
 Some critics suggested that Clear Channel's political preferences played a part in the list.
 A number of songs were apparently placed on the list because they had specific words such as "plane", "fly", "burn", and "falling" in their titles.
 Clear Channel denies that this was a list of banned songs, claiming it was a list of titles that should be played only after great thought.
 Also WOFX, Cincinnati, owned by Clear Channel at the time continued to play songs that were on the alleged list, even though radio headquarters was in Cincinnati at the time.
-Songs on the list included Tom Petty's "Free Fallin'", Louis Armstrong's "What a Wonderful World" and the entire Rage Against the Machine discography.
+Songs on the list included Tom Petty's "Free Fallin'", Louis Armstrong's "What a Wonderful World", System of a Down's signature song, Chop Suey!, and the entire discography of Rage Against The Machine.